caiofcm/web_budgetfycal/README.md

 ## Todo

-- change focus to calendar on home
+- Select input to chose month or day in the timed chart;
-- Select input to chose month or day in the timed chart
+- Alert when no event is retrieved.